Fellowship Place’s mission is to help adults with mental

 In 2011 we secured private funding to hire a Clinical Coordinator allowing the agency to be more responsive to clients who present significant case management issues in the Clubhouse.

-Continuum of Care, Yale Behavioral Health Services, Yale-New Haven Psychiatric Hospital
+Center, Yale Behavioral Health Services, Yale-New Haven Psychiatric Hospital

 and the CT VA.
 Hill Health Center has provided a Physician's assistant free of